freaktechnik/fx-marketplace-publish/README.md

 # fx-marketplace-publish
-Easily publish an application on the firefox marketplace
+Easily publish an application on the Firefox Marketplace

 ## Install
 Install the package in your project using `npm install --save fx-marketplace-publish`.